conrmahr/conormeagher.com/src/posts/2023/02/sync-obsidian-with-icloud.md

 https://twitter.com/bencodezen/status/1458484105331585028

 Being a Obsidian Power-User, I always wanted to update my notes from any of my devices from the beginning but didn't have a great use case to host my notes with the paid version of [Obsidian Sync](https://obsidian.md/sync). iCloud Drive would be the best option and it's free!
-These steps are not the only way to sync with iCloud but I found this order easiest way to setup.
+These steps are not the only way to sync with iCloud but I found this order to be easiest.

 ### Requirements
 - [Obsidian for macOS](https://obsidian.md/download)